atet/raspberrypi/README.md

 * Build the Craft program to run on the specific Raspberry Pi Zero W hardware
    * Don't worry about any warnings, the program should still be built correctly
-   * Coffee break #3: It'll take ~10 mins. and you don't need to babysit this
+   * Coffee break #3: This will take ~10 mins. and you don't need to babysit this

 ```
 $ cd ~/Craft && \